OctopusDeploy/OctoProduct/chapter5/index.md

 ## Commit messages

-Commit messages capture the intention of  source code changes, describing what changes were made and by whom.
+Commit messages capture the intention of source code edits, describing what changes were made and by whom.
 These messages can be invaluable when trying to understand at a low level what changes made it into a particular version of a package.

 ## Issue tracking

-Often source code is changed to resolve an issue documented in a dedicated issue tracker.
+Often source code commits are made to resolve an issue documented in a dedicated issue tracker.
 These issues provide a space for bugs to be described, discussed and tracked.
-Each issue will have a unique identifier to reference it by.
+Each issue can be referenced by a unique identifier.

 Capturing the issue IDs that relate to changes in a package version, and any deployment that includes that package version, provides insight into the issues that were resolved in any given deployment.